 27.10.2022 – 28.01.2023

 From October 27th, 2022 to January 28th, 2023, BUILDING presents the exhibition Il Numinoso curated by Giorgio Verzotti, which explores the sense of the sacred in contemporary art.
-Featuring a selection of works from the 1960s to the present day, the show forges a dialogue between more than twenty Italian artists, from major names of the twentieth century to more recent ones: Vincenzo Agnetti, Stefano Arienti, Ferruccio Ascari, Francesca Banchelli, Alighiero Boetti, Gianni Caravaggio, Gino De Dominicis, Amalia Del Ponte, Chiara Dynys, Lucio Fontana, Francesco Gennari, Arianna Giorgi, Alberto Guidato, Maria Lai, Sergio Limonta, Marco Andrea Magni, Piero Manzoni, Gaspare Luigi Marcone, Simone Pellegrini, Michelangelo Pistoletto, Remo Salvadori, Nicola Samorì, Ettore Spalletti and Grazia Toderi.
+Featuring a selection of works from the 1960s to the present day, the show forges a dialogue between more than twenty Italian artists, from major names of the twentieth century to more recent ones: Vincenzo Agnetti, Stefano Arienti, Ferruccio Ascari, Francesca Banchelli, Bizhan Bassiri, Alighiero Boetti, Gianni Caravaggio, Gino De Dominicis, Amalia Del Ponte, Chiara Dynys, Lucio Fontana, Gaspare, Francesco Gennari, Arianna Giorgi, Alberto Guidato, Bizhan Bassiri, Maria Lai, Sergio Limonta, Marco Andrea Magni, Piero Manzoni, Simone Pellegrini, Michelangelo Pistoletto, Remo Salvadori, Nicola Samorì, Ettore Spalletti and Grazia Toderi.

-Bringing together paintings, sculptures, photography, textiles, drawings and installations, it is hosted on three floors of the BUILDING gallery and at the Basilica di San Celso in Corso Italia 37 in Milan, where from November 9th a number of artworks will engage with the atmospheric setting of a holy place.
-The show also includes an exploration of the sacred in antique carpets and textiles at the Moshe Tabibnia Gallery in via Brera 3.
+Bringing together paintings, sculptures, photography, textiles, drawings and installations, it is hosted in BUILDING gallery and in Basilica di San Celso, where from November 9th to December 22th a number of artworks will engage with the atmospheric setting of a holy place.

 The term numinous that inspires the title of the exhibition comes from a 1917 essay by Rudolf Otto entitled “The Idea of the Holy”.
 Otto defines the numinous as a powerful, extra-rational, invisible presence that incites both terror and awe.
 This essential ambiguity is a defining characteristic of the sacred, which manifests itself through the numinous to a subject that, according to Jung, is invariably overpowered by it.
 Hence the use of religious practices, developed from ancient times with the idea of “taming” the numinous to make it less terrifying, sublimating and controlling it through liturgical rituals.